zeritte/martian-robots/README.md

 ### Robot class

 `constructor(id, x, y, orientation, commands)` -> Does simple input validation, and saves the robot properties.
-`move(gridSize, lostScents)` -> Moves the robot by one grid.
+`move(gridSize, lostScents)` -> Moves the robot forward by one grid.
 Returns an object for `Grid` class to update the lost scents in case it falls.
 `turn(clockwise)` -> Turns the robot direction by 90 degrees.

 ### Grid class